Cinnamon and Kale

 Homepage link

 This spinach and apple smoothie recipe is an incredibly easy way to pack in an extra helping of green veggies.
-It tastes fresh and delicious (you can taste the goodness!), and on busy days it's great to help you on your way to Five A Day.
-(See more here about other easy ways to eat more fruit and veg)
+Dairy free iron rich smoothie with applesauce and frozen spinach tastes fresh and delicious (you can taste the goodness!).
+On busy days a green smoothie is a great way to help you on your way to Five A Day.

 Spinach and apple sauce smoothie